-The principal risks are in relation to Management's assessment of the future timing and amount of cash flows that are used to project the recoverability of the carrying amount of goodwill and brands.
-There are specific risks related to macroeconomic conditions and volatile earnings caused by volume decline, intensified competition and changed regulations in key markets conditions that could also result in Management deciding to change brand strategy to drive business performance.
+Management's assessment of the future timing and amount of cash flows that are used to project the recoverability of the carrying amount of goodwill and brands.
+There are specific risks related to macroeconomic conditions and changed regulations in keu markets - conditions that could also result in Management deciding to change brand strategy to drive business performance.

-nature of the assets, the significant assumptions are Management's view of prices, volumes, discount rates, growth rates, roualtu rates, expected useful life and costs, and future free cash flows as well as the judgement in defining cashgenerating units (CGUs).
+Bearing in mind the generally significant assumptions are Management's view of prices, volumes, discount rates, growth rates, royalty rates, expected useful life and costs, and future free cash flows as well as the judgement in defining cashgenerating units (CGUs).